Alan Turing Memorial

-The Alan Turing Memorial, situated in Sackville Gardens in Manchester, UK, is a sculpture in memory of Alan Turing, a pioneer of modern computing.
+The Alan Turing Memorial, situated in Sackville Gardens in Manchester, England, is a sculpture in memory of Alan Turing, a pioneer of modern computing.

 Turing is believed to have taken his own life in 1954, two years after being convicted of gross indecency (i.e. homosexual acts).
 As such, he is as much a gay icon as an icon of computing, and the memorial is situated near to Canal Street, Manchester's gay village.